 Homemade Asian chicken wing sauce can be as spicy as you want, or mild.
 Give your air fryer or baked wings a kick of flavor with this.
+If you loved our Asian steak marinade using beef you are going to go crazy over this one as well.

 Homemade Chicken Wing Sauce